chrisdone-archive/prana/README.md

   that can let you find a view on an `Exp` via `S.take offset (S.drop index bs)`.

+* All methods existing in their own namespace, and are indices into the right slot of the dictionary.
+So in the database, we should store methodname+slot_number.

+* A `DictId` is in its own namespace, should yield a dictionary as an array of `Exp` methods.
+When a method is called, it indexes on the array.

 * Ignoring type applications for which functions don't actually even accept an argument for that type.
 Except tagToEnum _does_ expect a type argument.
 Core is incoherent that way.
 We should normalize it